Saran (director): Early life and career

 In early 2007, Saran agreed terms to direct his second film with Kamal Haasan in the lead role, while also taking up the role of producer.
 Saran later sold the production rights of the move to Ayngaran International, a move which irked Kamal Haasan and his team.
 As a result, the actor opted out and the film was shelved.
-Later he directed Modhi Vilayadu (2009) starring Vinay Rai and Kajal Aggarwal, the film was released to mixed reviews and fared poorly at the box office.
-His next film is Aasal in which film Saran works once again with Ajith met with mixed reviews upon release but was an average at the box-office.
+Later he directed Modhi Vilayadu (2009) starring Vinay Rai and Kajal Aggarwal, the film was released to mixed reviews His next film is Aasal in which film Saran works once again with Ajith met with mixed reviews upon release but was an hit at the box-office.

 His next movie Aayirathil Iruvar starring Vinay Rai released in September 2017.
 His movie Market Raja MBBS with Arav was released in 2019.